jowodo/MiMDoBloP/README.md

 -------------------
 The remaining folders should be named YYYY-MM-DD (and are name in this manner automatically by the `mkpost.sh` script).
 The date format can be changed as pleased in the `mkpost.sh` script (eg. YYYY-MM, see `man(1) date`).
 The folders can even be named arbitrarily, but chronological order is not guaranteed.
 This could be used to categorize blog posts.

 The name of the parent directory will be used as a title for the web page.
 If the `index.php` file (link) is missing, the post will not be displayed in the overview.
 This can be used to hide post which aren't finished.
+Alternatively, one can rename the `index.php` file and work on the post (this breaks the seamless navigation.

 Markdown File Structure
 -----------------------